Accenture/openathon-2019-angular/lab-05/README.md

 ...
 ```

-This interface forces us to implement a method named *canActivate()* which in our case will return a boolena depending of the result of the *checkLogin* method.
-This method uses the *UserService* service to check in the user is logged in through *checkUser* (which we already know).
-If the checking is false we send the user to the *login* view but if the result is true we return the *true* value to the routing and the view can be showed.
+This interface forces us to implement a method named *canActivate()* which in our case will return a Boolean depending on the result of the *checkLogin* method.
+This method uses the *UserService* service to check if the user is logged in through *checkUser* (which we already know).
+If the checking is false, we send the user to the *login* view.
+If the result is true, we return the *true* value to the routing and the view can be shown.

 > **_Side Note:_** The <a href="https://angular.io/api/router/CanActivate" target="_blank">CanActivate</a> interface has a signature with several arguments and ca be more complex depending of our context.
 In this case we are using the basic needed for us.

 ## The Profile view

-The last view to finish the whole toolbar links is the Profile view.
+The last view required to finish the whole links toolbar is the Profile view.
 It will be very simple since we don't have much data in our user model.

 We will show the *id* (automatically created) and the *email*.
 For security reasons we won't show the password.